Based on the management philosophy of Shiba Park Hotel Co., Ltd.

 and will strive to achieve a sustainable society.

 Sustainable Development Goals (SDGs) were adopted at the United Nations Summit in September 2015.
 This is the goal set by 193 United Nations Member States to achieve in the 15 years from 2016 to 2030.
 Composed of 17 goals and 169 targets for a sustainable world, we pledge “Leave No One Behind.”

 How we can contribute to sustainable vacations.
-We have set four key goals that aim to contribute to the 17 Sustainable Goals (SDGs) as follows.
-We will steadily implement initiatives to fulfill our social responsibility to our guests, employees, business partners and communities.
+We have set four key goals that aim to contribute to the 17 Sustainable Goals (SDGs) as follows: We will steadily implement initiatives to our guests, employees, business partners, and communities.
 We are also committed to contributing to people with disabilities through our art activities.
 We incorporate hospitality (art) that allows our guests to experience Japanese aesthetics in the ART=Atrium, Restaurant, and Travel scenes, and we will make various efforts to welcome our guests and to be a presence that is sought after by society.

 Park Hotel Tokyo aims to be a company needed by society, creates common values through the medium of art, and aims to play a role in supporting and contributing to artists.
-We participate in the annual art and culture event Minato Collection organized by Minato-ku, as well as holding ART in PARK HOTEL TOKYO (abbreviation AiPHT/ Hotel-style art fair of contemporary art) in the hotel with the cooperation of the ART OSAKA secretariat of the Association for the Promotion of Contemporary Art in Japan.
+We hold ART in PARK HOTEL TOKYO (abbreviation AiPHT/ Hotel-style art fair of contemporary art) in the hotel with the cooperation of the ART OSAKA secretariat of the Association for the Promotion of Contemporary Art in Japan.
 By cooperating with many artists, curators, and galleries, we hold artwork exhibitions all year round in various locations inside the hotel, leading to additional value creation for the art world.

 Corridor galleries in PARK HOTEL TOKYO